arpitk112/APMEET/README.md

 ## Authentication

-The application uses JWT-based authentication.
-Users can register with a username and password, and upon login, receive a JWT token stored in localStorage.
-Protected routes use the `withAuth` HOC to guard authenticated pages.
-Meeting history is only available to logged-in users.
+The application uses token-based authentication.
+When users log in, a random token is generated using `crypto.randomBytes()` and stored in the MongoDB user document.
+This token is then used to authenticate subsequent requests.
+Protected routes verify the token to ensure users are authenticated before accessing features like meeting history.

 ## Deployment